Learning about successful patient engagement

 Ed Trott: From a corporate perspective, a patient-centric approach means that we design a treatment or clinical trial or other health solution around the patient and their input.
 This involves getting feedback from patients and making decisions based on their needs and perspectives, rather than designing a solution based on the needs of a company.

-The Patient Centricity Network was created to increase cooperation and cohesion at a regional and national level between people who are responsible for patient advocacy or patient centricity in their region or country.
+The Patient Centricity Network was created to increase cooperation and cohesion at a regional and national level between people who are responsible for patient advocacy, patient centricity, or patient engagement in their region or country.
 However, what’s more important is understanding the utility of the network, and the network is something that we all live in, and corporations live in now.
 Understanding the interactions in the network are important.
 What the network allows us to do is get information out and information in.
 It allows us to understand some of the activities that are happening in certain regions and the resources required to undertake these activities.
 There is a lot you can learn from such networks.

 What is the value of cultivating patient stakeholders, such as members of disease-specific patient advisory boards?